cartolid/cartolidar/README.md

 ### Reference area

-The reference area is a vector file (name with path) with one or several polygons.
-Formats shp or gpkg.
+The reference area is a vector file (name with path) with one or several polygons (shp or gpkg).

 Path: absolute path or relative path refered to working dir (e.g. the one from where the tools is called).

 Indicate this information with -p, -l and -c flags (-l only for gpkg; not for shp)

-The project includes a vector layer from Valladolid (data/ref/clid_PuenteDuero.gpkg) that can be used as example of use.
+The cartolidar project includes a vector layer from Valladolid (data/ref/clid_PuenteDuero.gpkg) that can be used as example of use.

 ### Aditional inputs